llb64/mrz-tools/README.md

 # MRZ Tools

-This tool allows you edit or create and generate a Machine Readable Zone (MRZ) for passports and other travel documents.
+This tool allows you to edit or create and generate a Machine Readable Zone (MRZ) for passports and other travel documents.

 **Todo:**

 - Add different formats